-- A. Underlayment: Gypsum-cement-based, self-leveling product that can be applied in minimum uniform thickness of 1/8 inch (3 mm) and that can be feathered at edges to match adjacent floor elevations. - 1.
+- A. Underlayment: Gypsum-cement-based, self-leveling product that can be applied in minimum uniform thickness of 1/8 inch (3 mm) and that can be feathered at edges to match adjacent floor elevations.
+Floor Assembly includes Acoustic Matt to achieve a min.
+STC rating of 50. - 1.
 Products: Subject to compliance with requirements, provide the following: - a.
 Maxxon Corporation; Gyp-Crete 2000, at all residential units - b.
-Maxxon Corporation; Dura-Cap, at public areas See schedule end of spec.
+Maxxon Corporation; Dura-Cap, at public areas and hallways See schedule end of spec.